 - Click fraud

 According to research, malicious bots activity grew to its highest ever percentage of 24.1% of all online traffic in 2019.
-Which means that 37.2% of overall traffic was not human.
+This means that 37.2% of overall traffic was not human.

 How do websites detect bots?